SBCURLEY/wsaa-project/README.md

 ### **6. requirements.txt**

 #### Core Libraries

 -Flask==3.0.0 – Web framework.

 -flask-cors==5.0.1 – Handles CORS in Flask.

 -mysql-connector==2.2.9 – Connects Python to MySQL.

 #### Flask Dependencies (Automatically Installed with Flask)

 These are indirect dependencies of Flask.
 You usually don’t need to list them manually unless you want specific versions:

 -Werkzeug==3.0.1 – Core library used by Flask for request/response handling.

 -Jinja2==3.1.2 – Template engine used by Flask.

 -itsdangerous==2.1.2 – Used for secure token generation in Flask.

 -click==8.1.7 – Command-line interface library used by Flask.

 -blinker==1.7.0 – Optional, used for Flask’s signal support.

 -MarkupSafe==2.1.3 – Used by Jinja2 for escaping.

--colorama==0.4.6 – Optional, helps with colored CLI output (useful in Windows terminals).
+-colorama==0.4.6 – helps with colored CLI output.

 #### Python Environment Utilities

 -importlib-metadata==6.8.0 – Helps manage metadata in older Python versions.

--zipp==3.17.0 – Supports zip imports; often a transitive dependency of importlib-metadata.-
+-zipp==3.17.0 – Supports zip imports; often a transitive dependency of importlib-metadata.

 <br>
 <br>